coderefinery/DEPRECATED-software-licensing/talk.md

 ## Possible outcomes 2/4: permissive

-### MIT or Apache or BSD-2
+### License: MIT or Apache or BSD-2

 - It is OK to use the recipe and sell the cake.
 - It is OK to not share the improved recipe.
 - If somebody becomes sick, it is not the fault of the OpenCake organization (limit of liability).
-- OpenCake organization may not be able to build on top of the improvements.
+- You may not get the improvements back to use yourself.

-### BSD-3
+### License: BSD-3

 - In addition to the above it is understood that the updated recipe are not endorsed by OpenCake.

 ---

-## Possible outcomes 3/4: reciprocal
+## Possible outcomes 3/4: viral

-### GNU GPL or GNU Affero GPL (for web services)
+### License: GNU GPL or GNU Affero GPL (for web services)

-- If the cake is a part of the menu, the famous restaurant has to share the recipes of the entire menu.
+- If the cake is a part of the menu, the famous restaurant has to share the recipes of the **entire menu**.
 - You can use their improved recipe and improve it further:

 <img src="img/cake-2.svg" style="width: 15%;"/>
 <img src="img/cake-3.svg" style="width: 15%;"/>

 - Other restaurants can then reuse and improve the full menu and the hope is that we will all eat better food.
+- You support open restaurants.
+You can use everything they do, too.

 ---

 ## Possible outcomes 4/4: share-alike

-### GNU Lesser GPL (LGPL)
+### License: GNU Lesser GPL (LGPL)

 - The famous restaurant has to share only the improved cake recipe but can keep the rest of the menu closed.
 - The restaurant guests have to be able to exchange the cake from the menu by improved cakes from other restaurants (dynamic relinking).

-### Mozilla Public License v2.0
+### License: Mozilla Public License v2.0

 - Like LGPL but do not require that the modified cake can be exchanged by the restaurant guest.

+---

+## What outcomes did we have?

+- If you want to make money selling cakes, you keep it closed.
+- If you want a bigger impact, you release with a strategic license.

+Examples from the software world:
+- BSD Unix (permissive, included in Windows)
+- Linux (viral, derivatives are still open)
+- ...

+---

+TODO: put in some sort intermediate of wrap-up here.  ("My personal choices" here?)

+TODO: Relate back to science and reproducible research here.

+After this point we have assorted topics, which can be gone through faster or slower depending on the particular audience.

+---

+# Assorted topics

 ---